Ekaterina Zlatareva

-Ekaterina Hristova Zalatareva (1868–1924) was a Bulgarian drama artist, of the first Bulgarian actor generation after the liberation of the Ottoman Empire.
+Ekaterina Hristova Zlatareva (1868–1924) was a Bulgarian actress.

 Biography

 Ekaterina Zlatareva is born in Kazanlak, Stara Zagora Province, Bulgaria in 1868.
-During 1887 she graduates from high school in Varna.
+During 1887 she graduated from high school in Varna.
 Her first acting debut was in 1890 with the role of Todorka in a theatrical play named "Ivanko" (Иванко) by Vasil Drumev in the theater "Osnova".
 During 1890 – 1892, she participates in the "Capital Dramatic Opera Company", which performs many acts in front of large audiences.

-From 1892 until 1904, she performed in the new Dramatic Theater "Salza i Smyah" in Sofia.
+From 1892 until 1904, Zlatareva performed in the new Dramatic Theater "Salza i Smyah" in Sofia.
 From 1904 to 1923 she plays on the scene of the National Theater in Sofia – "Ivan Vazov", the oldest and most authoritative theater in the country.

 She was active as an actress in the years between 1890 and 1924.

-Ekaterina Zlatareva passed away on 11 January 1927.
+Ekaterina Zlatareva died on 11 January 1927.